Position Duration: Summer Semester through Fall/Winter 2021

 Reporting to: Brian Davis, Director of Grassroots Organizing

 This is a non-compensated internship unless your college/university is offering fellowship assistance.

-Internship Summary: The Homeless Civil Rights Intern will work remotely until after the pandemic.
+Internship Summary: The Homeless Civil Rights Intern will work remotely until after at least 75% of the population is vaccinated.
 This individual will participate in the Homeless Civil Rights workgroup to implement the goals of reducing criminalization of homelessness and monitor and report on hate crimes directed at homeless people.
-The intern will assist with a weekly civil rights newsletter.
+The intern will assist with a monthly civil rights newsletter, and work to organize homeless led groups.
 Assist with outreach to advocates throughout the United States.
 The intern will assist with updating information on the “You Don’t Need a Home to Vote” campaign to increase access to the ballot box for those experiencing homelessness.
 By tracking data across the country and at various locales, interns will be expected to produce reports, summaries, and articles on particular efforts to criminalize homelessness, trends, successes, or model efforts to reduce law enforcement in the distribution of social services.
 This intern will work to highlight the negative impacts of making it illegal to be homeless, and work to get that message out to elected officials, community leaders and the general public.
 Finally, the intern will work to track and report on the impact of the pandemic on those experiencing homelessness as a Civil Rights issue.

 Specific Position Activities:

 - attend weekly meetings with staff and national committee around homeless civil rights

 - collect news stories from around the county about hate crimes and laws being enforced on people because of their inability to secure housing.

 - contribute articles to the weekly newsletter, social media and website on civil rights, outstanding success to eliminate criminalization efforts or voting activities.